joshmcorreia/Notes/Git Commands.md

 ## What is a tag?
 The best explanation of tags that I've read is that a "tag is just an annotated pointer to a commit" ([Source](https://softwareengineering.stackexchange.com/a/165733)).

+## Should you use tags on branches?
+In general I've found that it's best to only use tags on the branch that you release from, which is generally `master/main`.
+Since tags are applied to specific commits, if you delete a branch, that tag is deleted as well.
+When squashing commits during a merge you will also lose those tags, so even if you keep the branch around, that tag will not exist on the `main` branch.

 ---

 # Git Commands